redux-saga/redux-saga/docs/advanced/TaskCancellation.md

 }
 ```

 In the above example, cancellation of `bgSyncTask` will cause the Generator to jump to the finally block.
-Here
-you can use `yield cancelled()` to check if the Generator has been cancelled or not.
+Here you can use `yield cancelled()` to check if the Generator has been cancelled or not.

 Cancelling a running task will also cancel the current Effect where the task is blocked at the moment of cancellation.

-For example, suppose at a certain point in an application's lifetime, we had this pending call chain:
+For example, suppose that at a certain point in an application's lifetime, we have this pending call chain:

 ```javascript
 function* main() {